jbytecode/JMcDM/paper/paper.md

 # Installation and basic usage

-`LinRegOutliers` can be downloaded and installed using the Julia package manager by typing
+`JMcDM` can be downloaded and installed using the Julia package manager by typing

 ```julia
 julia> using Pkg